 21st of March: A group of 277 Romanians have been repatriated from Torino, Italia.
 They were brought home on two separate flights.

-22nd of March: Authorities have ordered closing the malls and non-essential shops.
+22nd to 24th of March: Authorities have ordered closing the malls and non-essential shops.
 Daily curfew between 10pm and 6am will be enforced on Monday.

 25th of March: President of Romania, Johann Klaus has confirmed that government will pass a decree to allow citizens and private companies in order to postpone payments of their obligations to banks for nine months.
 The government will also amend its budget for this year to allocate more funds for the health system.

-26th of March: Romania has exceeded a number of 1000 positive on corona virus including 153 healthcare workers.
+26th to 27th of March: Romania has exceeded a number of 1000 positive on corona virus including 153 healthcare workers.

-28th of March: 30 death cases related to coronavirus outbreak.
+28th to 30th of March: 30 death cases related to coronavirus outbreak.
 The youngest patient was 27 years old woman.

-20th of March: The Government of the Republic of Slovenia has issued a temporary prohibition of public gathering and public events in public places in the Republic of Slovenia.
+20th to 24th of March: The Government of the Republic of Slovenia has issued a temporary prohibition of public gathering and public events in public places in the Republic of Slovenia.

-25th of May: Total of 528 cases of coronavirus infection including a 5th death were confirmed by Health Minister Tomaz Gantar on a press conference.
+25th to 30th of March: Total of 528 cases of coronavirus infection including a 5th death were confirmed by Health Minister Tomaz Gantar on a press conference.
 Slovenia claims they did not react properly on time, especially since they had a nearby Italy as an example.

 1st to 4th of April: Everything except of supermarkets, pharmacies, banks, post offices, petrol stations and newsagents is closed.
 Many of opened places are operating on a different schedule and under certain limitations like restricting number of people inside, creating long queues outside as visitors stand in line keeping at a suggested 2m distance from one another.
 The country is monitoring the developments around the world is taking decisive steps to contain the spread of coronavirus including a several strict measures regarding the border crossing and for foreign travellers and for Slovenians returning to the country.